Finding Home at Christmas

 Ever since having cancer, I struggled with back pain, especially at night, and the adjustable bed proved just what I needed.
 So much so, that later Elizabeth and I purchased a similar one, too.

 Also, her family, her siblings and their spouses treated us normally but also said things that were encouraging and helpful when the conversation of my health came up.
-They also kept silent with the things that were better left unsaid.
+They also kept silent with things better left unsaid.

 We felt the blessings of home, being loved and care for in a safe environment.
 I have often feel that way with my own family, but it was surprising to find it in another family, too.